CrayLabs/SmartSim/doc/orchestrator.rst

 |orchestrator|

 ======================
-Clustered Orchestrator
+Clustered Deployment
 ======================
 --------
 Overview
 --------

-In a clustered orchestrator deployment, the database is initiated on a separate compute host from the model's compute resources.
-Unlike a colocated orchestrator, a clustered orchestrator avoids sharing compute resources with the model.
-It can be configured as either single-sharded or multi-sharded.
+During clustered deployment, a SmartSim ``Orchestrator`` (the database) runs on separate compute node(s) from the model node(s).
+A clustered orchestrator can be deployed on a single node or sharded (distributed) over multiple nodes.
+With a sharded orchestrator, available hardware for inference and script evaluation increases and overall memory for data storage increases.

+Communication between a clustered Orchestrator and Model is initialized in the application script via a SmartRedis client.
-Data communication is initiated within the Model through a SmartRedis client.
-The client establishes a connection with the database using a specified database address and travels off-node to reach the database compute node.
+Users do not need to know how the data is stored in a clustered configuration and can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.
+The client establishes a connection using the database address and travels off the model compute node to the database compute node.

 .. |cluster-orc| image:: images/clustered-orc-diagram.png
   :width: 700